 This one is simple.
 First, reboot your device and check whether the Problem Loading Widget error reoccurs.
-If the problem persists, we recommend just a simple tap, hold, and drag towards the top of the Home Screen where you can remove the widget.
+If the problem persists, we recommend just a simple tap, hold, and drag toward the top of the Home Screen where you can remove the widget.

 The only remaining thing to do is add it again, so here’s how to do it with ease:

-- Tap and hold on the empty area of the Home Screen to access the Launcher settings.
+- Tap and hold on to the empty area of the Home Screen to access the Launcher settings.

 - Choose Widgets.

-- Tap, hold and drag the widget you want to place on your Home Screen wherever you want it to be.
+- Tap, hold, and drag the widget you want to place on your Home Screen wherever you want it to be.

 Now, the system launcher, the default one, has all permissions to load various widgets and keep them on your Home Screen.
 That’s not the case for third-party custom launchers like Nova Launcher, Microsoft Launcher, or Action Launcher.

 With that in mind, restart your custom launcher and try adding widgets.
 If that fails and you see the error again, then check its permissions.
-To ensure that a custom launcher can create widgets, first backup the launcher settings.
+To ensure that a custom launcher can create widgets, first back up the launcher settings.
 Then reset it.